Certain microorganisms in the body cause infectious disease. Infectious diseases may or may not be communicable or in a contagious state.

 “This information has been disclosed to you from records whose confidentiality is protected by state law.
 State law prohibits you from making any further disclosure of it without the specific written consent of the person to whom it pertains, or as otherwise permitted by state law.
 A general authorization for the release of medical or other information is not sufficient for this purpose.”

-A. Methods of transmission of HIV;
+- Methods of transmission of blood-borne pathogens;

 The district will ensure that new employees receive training within six months from the first day of employment in the district.